As a DC limo service driver, I have to be prepared for any eventuality:

 You want to talk about unexpected traffic jams?
 Or closed roads that can change the whole route of your evening?
 I’m sure I’ve got more stories than you . . .

 Success stories, I mean!
 Come on—I’m a DC limo service driver.
 I know my city’s streets like the back of my hand, and when a planned route closes off, I know just which way to turn to keep my clients running on schedule.
-Lost time is kept at a minimum.
-Dinner reservations are met.
-Flights departing from Dulles Airport are caught with time to spare.
+Minimize lost time, meet dinner reservations, and catch flights departing from Dulles Airport with time to spare.